Actions

 The first byte in this animation script tells the game to use the fastest speed in this animation.
 Each subsequent word until the afEnd tells the game which animation frame to use.
 The afEnd at the end tells the game to loop the entire animation.
 Basically, this script will have the game cycle through the 1st, 2nd, 1st, 3rd, ..., 1st, 6th, 1st, 2nd, ... frames.

 Notice that you could have use numbers ($58, $59, etc...) as they are the indexes of your Spin Dash PLCs.
 In the _anim folder of your disassembly, there is an alternative animation file that does not use frame IDs, titled Sonic (without frame IDs).asm.
-This is the code that you should looking at when it has been done this way:
+Here's what you should be doing when it has been done this way:

 SonAni_SpinDash: